Kamalinee Mukherjee

 Kamalinee Mukherjee is an Indian actress.
-She has predominantly appeared in Telugu films as well as Malayalam, Tamil, Hindi, Bengali and Kannada language films.
+She has predominantly appeared in Telugu films as well as a few Malayalam and Tamil films.

 After graduating with a degree in English literature, she completed a workshop on theatre in Mumbai.
 She made her acting debut in Phir Milenge (2004), a film that was based on the subject of AIDS.
 She then appeared in the Telugu film Anand also in 2004.

 Early life

-Kamalinee was born and brought up in Kolkata, India.
+Kamalinee was born 4 March 1984 and brought up in Kolkata, India.
 Her father is a marine engineer and her mother is a jewellery designer.
 She is the eldest of the three siblings in the family.
 Owing to her "love for being on the stage" since childhood, she acted in all sorts of amateur and professional stageplays while in school and college.
 Incidentally, she always portrayed masculine characters in these plays.
 Besides theatre, she developed a love for reading, painting and writing.
 She also underwent several years of training in Bharatanatyam.

 After graduating with a degree in English literature from Loreto College in Kolkata, she began a hotel management course in New Delhi but left it to pursue a course in theatre in Mumbai.